 The Alberta Education website contains several documents that provide valuable information about various aspects of the achievement testing program.
-To access these documents, go to the Alberta Education website at education.alberta.ca.
+To access these documents, go to the Alberta Education website.
 Click on one of the specific links to access the following documents.